Mikhail Matiyasevich: Biography

 On July 1, 1919, he became Commander of the 7th Army and defended Petrograd against the White Northwestern Army of General Yudenich.

-Then he was moved to the Eastern front of the Red Army and on October 7, 1919, he was appointed commander of the 3rd Army, which pursued the retreating troops of Admiral Kolchak.
-After the capture of Omsk, the 3rd Army was disbanded and the 30th and 51st Divisions were transferred to the 5th Army.
+Following his defense of Petrograd, he was ordered to the Eastern front.
+There the Red Army appointed him commander of the 3rd Army on October 7, 1919.
+The 3rd Army pursued Admiral Kolchak and his soldiers as they retreated.

+After the capture of Omsk, the 3rd Army was disbanded, and the 30th and 51st Divisions were transferred to the 5th Army.
 From February 8, 1920, to August 29, 1921, he was commander of the East Siberian Military District and the 5th Army, which destroyed the remains of Kolchak's troops, as well as the Asian division of Roman von Ungern-Sternberg.

 After the War, he lectured at several schools, including the Taras Shevchenko National University of Kyiv, until he was arrested in 1931.
 He was sentenced to 10 years detention in a workcamp but was released 2 years later.
 Again arrested in 1937, he was released in 1940 "for lack of evidence".
 He died in Kyiv in August 1941, a month before its occupation by the Germans, aged 63.
 He was buried in the Lukyaniv cemetery of Kiev.

 Mikhail Matiyasevich during his lifetime didn't receive the deserved recognition and was unreasonably repressed.
 He never received the Order of the Red Banner.